angular/components/src/lib/sidenav/sidenav.md

 contents about might be marked as `role="directory"`.
 If there is no more specific role that describes your sidenav, `role="region"` is recommended.

-Similarly, the `<mat-sidenav-contnet>` should be given a role based on what it contains.
+Similarly, the `<mat-sidenav-content>` should be given a role based on what it contains.
 If it represents the primary content of the page, it may make sense to mark it `role="main"`.
 If no more specific role makes sense, `role="region"` is again a good fallback.